Faculty

 Research Coordinator

 Alexia works as a part-time Research Coordinator in the Aphasia Research and Treatment Lab.
-She is an undergraduate student in the department of Speech, Language, and Hearing Sciences.
+She is a graduate student in the department of Speech, Language, and Hearing Sciences.
 Her research interests include neurodegenerative disorders and she hopes that her experience with the ART Lab will prepare her for her future career as a speech-language pathologist.

 Collaborators